Provably Fair Gambling

 Overview

 Provably fair gambling refers to a system that allows players to independently verify the fairness of a game using cryptographic techniques.
-It emerged as an alternative to traditional online gambling systems, where fairness relies on trust in the operator or third-party auditors.
-By enabling mathematical verification, provably fair systems aim to provide transparency and strengthen trust between operators and players.
+It became useful as an alternative to traditional online gambling systems, where fairness relies on trusting the casino and their third parties.
+By trusting the math, provably fair systems aim to provide transparency and strengthen trust between operators and players.

 Background

-Traditional online casinos use random number generators (RNGs) to determine game outcomes.
-While these systems can be fair, players have little or no visibility into their operation.
-Trust is therefore dependent on the reputation of the operator or external auditing bodies.
+Traditional online casinos use random number generators (RNGs) to determine game outcomes, whether you are playing slots, dice or mines.
+While these systems can be fair, players do not have any idea of what is going on under the hood.
+Trust is therefore dependent on the reputation of the operator or external audits.
 This lack of transparency has historically been a barrier for some players.

 How It Works